InvestedBrick/Brick-Lang/README.md

 ```
 *Note : booleans can only be initalized with `true`, `false` or `null`*

-*Note 1: There are no global variables, as these are considered bad practise*

 Variables can also be declared as immutable by adding the `const` keyword after the value
 <br><br>